What are the definitions of alignment and misalignment?

 How does Mirror Mirror sit within a broader programme of change or learning?

-Mirror Mirror complements any other change or learning agenda because it improves alignment, the fundamental dynamic that drives the advancement of change and learning.
+Mirror Mirror complements any other change or learning agenda because it improves shared understanding - the basis of change and learning.

 What do I need to do to set up Mirror Mirror within my organization?